ndbroadbent/turbo-sprockets-rails3/README.md

 gem 'turbo-sprockets-rails3'
 ```

 Warning: Don't add this gem to the `:assets` group.
-It must be available in the production environment, since it overrides the asset path helpers, and changes the manifest format.
+It must be available in the production environment, since it overrides the asset path helpers and changes the manifest format.

 Run `bundle`, and you're done!